lmc-eu/spirit-design-system/packages/web-react/README.md

 Please consult additional styling with [web package documentation][web-pkg-rebrand].

-## Controlled vs Uncontrolled components
+## Controlled vs Uncontrolled Components

 - A [Controlled Component][react-controlled] is one that takes its current value through props and notifies changes through callbacks like onChange.